STORM-PE

 - Acute PE with proximal filling defect confirmed by CTPA

-- Intermediate-high risk PE demonstrated by RV/LV ratio and elevated biomarkers
+- Acute intermediate-high risk PE demonstrated by RV/LV ratio and elevated biomarkers

 Trial Design Manuscript Published in American Heart Journal